 “I am the good shepherd, and I know My own and My own know Me, even as the Father knows Me and I know the Father; and I lay down My life for the sheep.
 I have other sheep, which are not of this fold; I must bring them also, and they will hear My voice; and they will become one flock with one shepherd.”

 In terms of the Gentiles, Ephesians 2:12 states: “Remember that you [Gentiles] were at that time separate from Christ, excluded from the commonwealth of Israel, and strangers to the covenants of promise, having no hope and without God in the world.”
 Recall that Jesus had stated: “I was sent only to the lost sheep of the house of Israel.”
-(Mark 15:24) However, here at John chapter 10, when Jesus says, “I must bring them also,” He points to a time in which He will draw all men, Jews and Gentiles alike, by stating: “And I, if I am lifted up from the earth, will draw all men to Myself.”
+(Matthew 15:24) However, here at John chapter 10, when Jesus says, “I must bring them also,” He points to a time when He will draw all men, Jews and Gentiles alike: “And I, if I am lifted up from the earth, will draw all men to Myself.”
 (John 12:32)

 Agreed.